Northern Ireland Assembly

 Standing Orders of the Northern Ireland Assembly

-The Assembly is a unicameral, democratically elected body comprising 90 members[5] known as Members of the Legislative Assembly (MLAs).
-Members are elected under the single transferable vote form of proportional representation (STV-PR)[6] In turn, the Assembly selects most of the ministers of the Northern Ireland Executive using the principle of power-sharing under the D'Hondt method to ensure that Northern Ireland's largest voting blocs, British unionists and Irish nationalists, both participate in governing the region.
+The Assembly is a unicameral, democratically elected body comprising 90 members[5] known as members of the Legislative Assembly (MLAs).
+Members are elected under the single transferable vote form of proportional representation (STV-PR).[6]
+In turn, the Assembly selects most of the ministers of the Northern Ireland Executive using the principle of power-sharing under the D'Hondt method to ensure that Northern Ireland's largest voting blocs, British unionists and Irish nationalists, both participate in governing the region.
 The Assembly's standing orders allow for certain contentious motions to require a cross-community vote; in addition to requiring the support of an overall majority of members, such votes must also be supported by a majority within both blocs in order to pass.

 The Assembly is one of two "mutually inter-dependent" institutions created under the 1998 Good Friday Agreement, the other being the North/South Ministerial Council with the Republic of Ireland.[7]
 The Agreement aimed to end Northern Ireland's violent 30-year Troubles.
 The first Assembly election was held in June 1998.

-History edit
+edit

-Previous legislatures edit
+Previous legislatures

 It was suspended by the UK Government on 30 March 1972 and formally abolished in 1973 under the Northern Ireland Constitution Act 1973.